ServiceInfoADN/php-video-url-parser/README.md

 ```

 ## Registering your own service video (it's easy !)
-If you want to register an implementation of some service your class just needs to implement the "RicardoFiorani\Adapter\VideoAdapterInterface" or extend the RicardoFiorani\Adapter\AbstractServiceAdapter
+If you want to register an implementation of some service your class just needs to implement the "Adn\PhpVideoUrlParser\Adapter\VideoAdapterInterface" or extend the Adn\PhpVideoUrlParser\Adapter\AbstractServiceAdapter

 A Fully functional example can be found [Here](https://github.com/ricardofiorani/php-video-url-parser/tree/master/documentation/RegisteringANewService.md).